On this day, Aug. 2 …

 - 2018: Pope Francis changes Roman Catholic Church teaching on capital punishment, decreeing that the death penalty is "inadmissible" under all circumstances.

-- 2018: Apple became the world's first publicly traded company to be valued at $1 trillion.
+- 2018: Apple becomes the world's first publicly traded company to be valued at $1 trillion.